 This opportunity will increase your understanding of personal strengths and areas for improvement by stretching you to the boundaries of your knowledge, skills, and abilities.

-At the end of March, teams from schools across the region will participate in a high-energy, action-filled competition where you will be challenged to put your knowledge and training into action.
+April 3-4, teams from schools across the region will participate in a high-energy, action-filled competition where you will be challenged to put your knowledge and training into action.

 The competition consists of 6 45-minute challenges where teams will be scored on two dimensions – their results (100 points) and their process (100 points).
 Each team member will have opportunity to lead one activity.

 8:00 – 9:00 a.m.

 12:00 – 1:00 p.m.